AlphaResearch: Accelerating New Algorithm Discovery with Language Models: AlphaResearch

 \subsection{Overview}

-AlphaResearch discovers novel algorithms by continuously optimizing the research outcome from a reward model that synergizes rigorous program verification and simulated real-world peer review environment.
+AlphaResearch accelerates algorithm discovery process by continuously optimizing the research outcome from the dual reward that synergizes rigorous program verification and a real-world peer review environment.
 As shown in \autoref{fig:overview}, given initial idea $i_0$ and program $p_0$, AlphaResearch runs the program $p_0$ with execution, producing $r_0$, which represents the initial overall rating.
-The triplet $(i_0, p_0, r_0)$ will be fed to AlphaResearch for subsequent processing, including newer idea generation, idea verification (rejected by AlphaResearch-RM), and program-based execution.
+The triplet $(i_0, p_0, r_0)$ will be fed to AlphaResearch for subsequent processing, including newer idea generation, code implementation, and program-based execution.
 When reaching a point where execution output $r_n$ surpasses the previous rating, AlphaResearch will save the triplet $(i_{best}, p_{best}, r_{best})$ as the best record.
 We repeat the process until $r_{best}$ surpasses the best-of-human score, or the maximum round is reached.
 The resulting trajectory is denoted as $\tau = i_0p_0r_0...i_{n-1}p_{n-1}r_{n-1}i_{n}p_{n}r_{n}$, where $n$ is the total rounds.